-The gorgeous South West town of Denmark boasts a BIG4 holiday park situated 8km from the town, where the Wilson Inlet meets Ocean Beach.
+The gorgeous South West town of Denmark boasts BIG4 Ocean Beach holiday park situated 8km from the town, where the Wilson Inlet meets Ocean Beach.

 The park is large and well-kept with plenty of shady trees and grass, and is only a short walk or drive to the river and beach.
 Accommodation includes chalets, cabins and powered as well as unpowered sites.
 We have a camper trailer and opt for the powered sites near the back of the park, which feel luxuriously spacious with plenty of trees and grass.
 There are smaller sites with cement slabs too.

 We love seeing the kangaroos that roam freely through the park.
 In the early mornings over the summer months, you can often view mummy Roos with Joeys in their pouches.
 Kookaburras can be heard daily and various birds visit the shady peppermint trees.
 The dappled light makes for a gorgeous setting to put your feet up with a good book.

 BIG4 Denmark Ocean Beach Holiday Park facilities include:

 Mini Golf (free to play with a $1 deposit for equipment)